R2NorthstarTools/VTOL/README.md

--This Application Installs The NorthStar Launcher Created by BobTheBob and, installs the countless Mods Authored by the many Titanfall2 Modder’s.
+-This Application Installs and manages The NorthStar Launcher Created by BobTheBob and, installs the countless Mods Authored by the many Titanfall2 Modder’s.
 <br /><br />
 Current Features:
 <br />